 In addition, you might already have experience with a load balancer, and being able to use it with Swarm lets you to take advantage of the tooling and knowledge you are already using.

-Open source NGINX and NGINX Plus are two load balancers that provide application‑critical features that are missing from the native Swarm load balancer.
+NGINX Open Source and NGINX Plus are two load balancers that provide application‑critical features that are missing from the native Swarm load balancer.

-The open source NGINX software provides the features previously mentioned (SSL/TLS termination, etc.) and more, including:
+NGINX Open Source provides the features previously mentioned (SSL/TLS termination, etc.) and more, including:

 - A choice of load‑balancing algorithms